• Skip to primary navigation

 Yakisoba (焼きそば)

-Yakisoba is a dish made of stir-fried soba noodles with pork, cabbage, carrots, and other vegetables that is flavored with a special sauce similar to Worcestershire and topped with pickled ginger.
+Yakisoba is a dish made of stir-fried soba noodles typically containing pork, cabbage, carrots, and other vegetables that are flavored with a savory sauce and topped with pickled ginger.
 It is one of the most popular festival foods by far!

 Corn Dog (コーンドッグ)

 Corn dogs at Japanese summer festivals are different from the American corn dogs you might be thinking of.
-They are made with a similar batter but instead of corn, rice flour is used and they come in a variety of ways.
+First made popular in Korea, these are made with a similar batter but instead of corn, rice flour is used and they come in a variety of ways.
 Some have half of a hot dog on the bottom and a cheese stick on top.
 It is then fried in the dough and covered in sugar to make it a salty and sweet combination!

 Yakitori (焼き鳥)